Omega-3

 Downside Rationale

-Safety Risk (2.0/5.0).
-Omega-3 safety is benign at common supplemental doses for most adults, but high-dose use deserves respect.
-Abuknesha 2025 found atrial fibrillation risk concentrated in high-cardiovascular-risk participants using high-dose EPA/DHA, and Bhatt 2019 reported more atrial fibrillation hospitalization with prescription EPA.
-Bleeding risk is usually manageable, but warfarin, dual antiplatelet therapy, surgery, and bleeding disorders require clinician oversight.
-Fish allergy can rule out fish oil.
-Shellfish allergy can rule out krill oil.
-The safety score reflects normal OTC use, with a separate mental penalty for pharmacologic dosing.
+Omega-3 safety is benign at common supplemental doses, but it carries one specific, demonstrated, dose-dependent risk that scoring must name: atrial fibrillation at pharmacologic doses.
+Abuknesha 2025 found atrial fibrillation risk concentrated in high-cardiovascular-risk participants using high-dose EPA and DHA, and Bhatt 2019 reported more atrial fibrillation hospitalization with prescription EPA.
+This is an intrinsic property of high-dose omega-3, not a contaminant or a brand defect, so a clean-sourcing claim does not exempt it.
+Bleeding risk is usually manageable, but warfarin, dual antiplatelet therapy, surgery, and bleeding disorders need clinician oversight.
+The omega-3 safety verdict reflects benign OTC use with a real, named, non-catastrophic penalty for the AFib signal at pharmacologic dosing.

-Side Effect Profile (2.5/5.0).
-Omega-3 side effects are common enough to matter but usually mild.
-Fishy burps, nausea, dyspepsia, reflux, loose stools, and capsule fatigue are the main reasons people quit.
-Taking omega-3 with the largest meal, splitting doses, freezing capsules, or switching to a fresher triglyceride or algae product often helps.
-DHA-containing high-dose products can raise LDL-C in some hypertriglyceridemic users, while pure EPA is less likely to do so.
-Rancid oil is the practical hidden downside: oxidized products can make "healthy supplement" behavior worse than doing nothing.
+Omega-3 side effects are common enough to matter yet usually mild and benign, which is why this dimension is unremarkable in real-world use.
+Fishy burps, nausea, dyspepsia, reflux, loose stools, and capsule fatigue are the main reasons people quit omega-3, and none are dangerous.
+Taking omega-3 with the largest meal, splitting doses, freezing capsules, or switching to a fresher triglyceride or algae product usually resolves the complaints.
+DHA-heavy high-dose products can raise LDL-C in some hypertriglyceridemic users, while pure EPA is less likely to.
+Rancid oil is the practical hidden annoyance: oxidized omega-3 can make a "healthy supplement" habit feel worse than doing nothing.
+Overall the omega-3 side-effect picture is tolerable nuisance, not a meaningful barrier for most people who want to take it.

-Financial Cost (2.0/5.0).
-Omega-3 is not expensive compared with devices or prescription peptides, but quality raises the floor.
-A credible fish oil often costs $20-40/month, premium rTG or krill products often cost $40-80/month, and prescription EPA can cost much more depending on insurance.
-Cheap commodity oil is not a bargain if the dose is low, the EPA/DHA label is misleading, or oxidation is high.
+Omega-3 is not expensive next to devices or prescription peptides, but quality raises the floor enough to matter.
+A credible fish oil often costs $20 to $40 per month, premium rTG or krill products often run $40 to $80 per month, and prescription EPA can cost much more depending on insurance.
+Cheap commodity omega-3 is not a bargain when the dose is low, the EPA-to-DHA label is misleading, or oxidation is high, because a degraded product can erase the benefit you paid for.
+The cost verdict on omega-3 is moderate: affordable enough to sustain long term, but worth spending up for a fresh, accurately dosed product rather than chasing the lowest per-capsule price on a supplement whose value depends entirely on potency.

-Opportunity Cost (2.5/5.0).
-Omega-3 can crowd out the better default: eating fatty fish.
-Sardines, mackerel, salmon, herring, anchovies, trout, and roe deliver EPA+DHA with protein, selenium, taurine, iodine, and other food-matrix nutrients.
-Capsules can also distract from higher-return fixes such as sleep, exercise, vitamin D correction, magnesium repletion, or lowering omega-6-heavy processed foods.
-For vegans, algae oil solves the direct EPA/DHA problem better than relying on flax or chia conversion.
-The opportunity cost is not huge, but it is real when supplementing becomes a substitute for food quality.
+Omega-3 can quietly crowd out the better default, which is eating fatty fish, so its opportunity cost is real even if modest.
+Sardines, mackerel, salmon, herring, anchovies, trout, and roe deliver EPA and DHA alongside protein, selenium, taurine, iodine, and other food-matrix nutrients that a capsule cannot replicate.
+Omega-3 capsules can also distract from higher-return fixes such as sleep, exercise, vitamin D correction, magnesium repletion, or cutting omega-6-heavy processed food.
+For vegans, algae oil solves the direct EPA and DHA problem better than relying on flax or chia conversion.
+The omega-3 opportunity cost is not large, but it becomes meaningful whenever supplementing becomes a substitute for food quality rather than a supplement to it.

-Dependency/Withdrawal (1.5/5.0).
-Omega-3 has no addictive dependency and no withdrawal syndrome.
-The dependency is functional: if EPA and DHA intake stops, tissue levels gradually return toward the user's baseline diet over weeks to months.
-That is not a rebound below baseline, but it does mean benefit requires continued intake.
-The score reflects maintenance burden rather than addiction risk.
+Omega-3 has no addictive dependency and no withdrawal syndrome, so this dimension is low by design.
+The only dependency is functional: if EPA and DHA intake stops, tissue levels gradually drift back toward the user's baseline diet over weeks to months.
+That is not a rebound below baseline and not a craving, but it does mean omega-3 benefits require continued intake or a permanent shift to regular fatty fish.
+The score reflects ongoing maintenance burden rather than any addiction risk.
+Practically, anyone choosing omega-3 should plan to keep taking it or eating fish, because the gains are held only while the inputs continue, much like vitamin D maintenance rather than a one-time correction that sticks.

 ✅ Best for: People with documented low Omega-3 Index below 5%; patients with elevated triglycerides who are using clinician-directed prescription EPA or high-quality EPA/DHA protocols; adults using EPA-dominant omega-3 as an adjunct for unipolar depression; rheumatoid arthritis patients seeking modest pain and NSAID-sparing support; chronic pain patients where inflammation is part of the picture; pregnant or lactating women using purified DHA or algae oil after clinician review; and vegans using direct EPA/DHA algae oil instead of relying on ALA conversion.